MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupByUniqueName.md

 ## SYNOPSIS
 Get the properties and relationships of a group object.
 This operation returns by default only a subset of all the available properties, as noted in the Properties section.
-To get properties that are not returned by default, specify them in a $select OData query option.
+To get properties that aren't_ returned by default, specify them in a $select OData query option.
-The hasMembersWithLicenseErrors and isArchived properties are an exception and are not returned in the $select query.
+The hasMembersWithLicenseErrors and isArchived properties are an exception and aren't returned in the $select query.
 Because the group resource supports extensions, you can also use the GET operation to get custom properties and extension data in a group instance.
+This API is available in the following national cloud deployments.

 ## SYNTAX